WenrongWei2000/WenrongWei2000.github.io/_pages/about.md

 Now, I am looking for a PhD position in power system optimization.
-If you are interested in any aspect of me and my work, I would love to chat and collaborate, please email me at [weiwenrong@hust.edu.cn](weiwenrong@hust.edu.cn).
+If you are interested in any aspect of me and my work, I would love to chat and collaborate, please email me at [here](weiwenrong@hust.edu.cn).